derivexyz/v1-core/docs/contracts/liquiditypool.md

 - `recipientAmount`: The amount to transfer to the recipient.

-- `optionMarketPortion`: The amount to transfer to the optionMarket.
+- `optionMarketPortion`: The fee to transfer to the optionMarket.

 ### Function `sendSettlementValue(address user, uint256 amount) external`

-Transfers reserved quote.
-Sends `amount` of reserved quoteAsset to `user`.
+Transfers long option settlement profits to `user`.

-Requirements:

-- the caller must be `ShortCollateral`.
+The caller must be the ShortCollateral.

 #### Parameters: